 …and How to Keep Them Balanced

 When you think about what the perfect fitness routine should be, you probably imagine a few characteristics: consistent, well-planned, varied, challenging.
 However, chances are you don’t think about how it fits in with your overall self-care.
-Fitness is an important part of taking care of your body and mind, but in order to be truly effective and beneficial, it needs to complement other elements to form a cohesive self-care regimen.
+Physical fitness is an important part of taking care of your body and mind, but in order to be truly effective and beneficial, it needs to complement other elements to form a cohesive self-care regimen.

 You probably know what you eat affects your fitness routine, especially if you are following a particular diet plan such as the low carb, high fat ketogenic diet.
 Certain foods will help you turn fat into fuel and get the results you need at the gym, while others will just make you lethargic and less likely to push yourself.
 Eating a balanced and nutritious keto diet is just as important to your health as exercising regularly.